-It is important to focus on eating adequate amounts of proteins (green yogurt, eggs, vegan protein powder, beans, legumes) and healthy fats (avocado, nut butters, fish oils, olive oil) at every meal, but especially at breakfast to help stabilize blood sugar levels.
-We have a Registered Dietitian on our team who provides nutritional counselling if you need professional guidance.
+It is important to focus on eating adequate amounts of proteins (Greek yoghurt, eggs, vegan protein powder, beans, legumes) and healthy fats (avocado, nut butter, fish oils, olive oil) at every meal, but especially at breakfast to help stabilize blood sugar levels.
+We have a Registered Dietitian on our Wellness team who provides nutritional counselling if you need professional guidance.

 - GABA can help to modulate the release of key neurotransmitters like serotonin and dopamine which are associated with calming.